 What is string gauge?

-If you ever needed or wanted to measure strings, you’d probably need to use something like this digital micrometer which would be able to measure this for you but be careful to use the inches number not fractions or millimeters.
+If you ever needed or wanted to measure strings, you’d probably need to use something like a digital micrometer which would be able to measure this for you but be careful to use the inches number, not fractions or millimeters.

 What do the numbers and “W” mean?

 The numbers you see on string sets or individual string packets refer to 1000’s of an inch.
 The confusing bit (unless you’ve read this article, of course) is that they can be written in a few different ways, but they all mean the same thing.

 For example, the thinnest string is often 9 1000’s of an inch.

 Different manufacturers may refer to this in different ways:

 - .009 (as in 0.009 of an inch – the true thickness);

 - 009 (just an abbreviated way of saying the above);

 - 09 (just an even more abbreviated way of saying the above).